spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/modify-cluster-profiles.md

 You can also create multiple versions of a cluster profile with different pack configurations.

 In the event that more than one application in the profile needs the same pack, Palette allows you to deploy the same pack to multiple layers.
-Check out [Add a Pack Multiple Times in a Profile](../create-cluster-profiles/add-pack-multiple-times-in-profile.md) for more information.
+Check out [Duplicate a Pack in a Profile](../create-cluster-profiles/duplicate-pack-in-profile.md) for more information.

 The next sections guide you in updating and versioning a profile.